greenhub-project/batteryhub/README.md

 ## Contributing

-Please read through our [contributing guidelines](.github/CONTRIBUTING.md).
-Included are directions for opening issues, coding standards and development process.
+Please read through our [contributing guidelines](.github/CONTRIBUTING.md) before making a pull request.
+Included are directions for coding standards and development process.

 ## Changelog